Ritsgorge/Movie-dataset/README.md

 write a multi-table SQL query, joining at least two tables.

 Attached to this repository are the business questions requiring answers.

+# Data Exploration
+I loaded all 19 tables into Microsoft SQL where exploration via querying took place inorder to provide answers to the business questions.